You can pretend to fly and climb seriously high

 In recent years, much of the talk in Abu Dhabi has been about Saadiyat Island and the impact this project will have on the growth of visitors to the region, but if you’re looking for more immediate examples of world-beating tourism projects, then you simply need to cast your gaze out to sea.

 Demand for voyages from luxury lines Celebrity Cruises and MSC Cruises has led to back-to-back record-breaking seasons for the Abu Dhabi industry.
 A case in point: Celebrity Constellation carried more than 13,000 guests in 975 staterooms on its six 12- to 15-night voyages departing from Abu Dhabi – a 95 per cent load factor only hinting at its future potential.
-Part of the appeal, perhaps, is Sir Bani Yas Cruise Beach, opened late last year and the Gulf’s only desert-island cruise.
+Part of the appeal, perhaps, is Sir Bani Yas Cruise Beach – the Gulf’s only desert-island cruise.

 It has the Gulf’s best golf

-Yas Links, with fairways and greens eco-engineered in the desert by master designer Kyle Phillips, is one of the most exciting courses imaginable.
-For proof, see the pro vs celebrity Abu Dhabi Invitational on 12–13 January 2018.
+Yas Links, with fairways and greens eco-engineered in the desert by master designer Kyle Phillips, is one of the most exciting courses imaginable and hosts some of the best golf tournaments in the Middle East.

 Abu Dhabi’s Big Five